Navigation

 Why it’s more important than ever to prioritise female health

-Cervical screening and mammograms are important screenings to prevent cancer.
-They can detect abnormal changes in your cells before you or your doctor notices any signs of a problem.
-We’ve analysed the UK’s online search habits over the last three years for both of these female health checks.
-Promisingly, more of us have been researching, when compared to the vast decrease we saw during 2020.
-But, it’s clear that there’s still some room for improvement.
+We've analysed the UK's online search habits over the last three years for both of these female health checks.
+Promisingly, more of us have been researching around mammograms, when compared to previous years.
+But, it’s clear that there s still some room for improvement.

 Google search analysis shows that the UK expressed a keen interest in researching smear tests in early 2021.
-However, this strong interest wasn’t mirrored in early 2022’s search volumes.
-Average search volumes for ‘mammogram’ have remained more consistent across early 2021 and 2022.
-It indicates a promising level of awareness of this screening.
+However, search interest has reduced slightly in more recent years

 It's key that this search interest for both female checks translates into appointment bookings.
 So that abnormal changes can be detected at the earliest possible stage.

-Data correct as at 04 July 2022.
+Data correct as at 24th October 2024.

 Reach out if you spot anything unusual

-With the majority of female health concerns, especially breast cancer, the key is spotting and treating problems early.
 You should regularly check your breasts to spot any changes.
 Becoming more aware of how they usually look and feel will help you to feel confident about noticing any changes.
-If you do spot anything unusual, it’s important to speak to your GP and get this checked as soon as you can.

 Cervical screening is not a test for cancer - it is used to help prevent cancer.
 A sample is checked for certain “high risk” types of HPV.
 If these are not found, then nothing further is done but if these types of HPV are present then the cells from the sample are checked for any changes.
 If any abnormal cells are found and these are left untreated, it could lead to cancer.